Installation Views

 Press release

-Chapter II will present Ki Seul Ki’s solo exhibition Liquid Light at its exhibition space in Yeonnam-dong from May 30 to July 3, 2026.
+Chapter II is pleased to announce Ki Seul Ki’s solo exhibition Liquid Light at its exhibition space in Yeonnam-dong from May 30 to July 3, 2026.
 During her residency at Chapter II in 2024, the artist continued her photographic practice while persistently exploring the processes of image-making and the conditions of the photographic medium.
 Liquid Light reveals the process of image generation through camera-less photography, presenting this inquiry as both a subject and a space for contemplation.

 Photography has always pointed to something outside itself.
 An image is understood as evidence of something beyond it — a subject, an event, a place.
 Working with photography as a medium, the artist has long grappled with a paradox: the artist's intervention is concealed behind the traditional assumption that a photograph shows reality “as it is” — and with how to bring that paradox to the surface.
 The exhibition Liquid Light takes the process of image-making itself as its subject, through the practice of cameraless photography.